Emmotes/ic_spoilers/docs/season_2.md

 [Back to Main](index.md)

 # Season 2
 This is what I believe we know about Season 2.
-What's here might not end up in season 2 - this might be something else entirely - but from what the developers have said - we think this is a fairly safe bet.

 # Theme
 Given the changes that have been popping up in the defines - it seems Season 2's theme and rebalances will be around the Heroes of Baldur's Gate.
 We don't know as yet which 5 will be chosen for the reworks - but the developers have said no Evergreens will be likely to see balances.